 Feb.
 18, 1965 - The State Department sent secret cables to U.S. ambassadors in nine friendly nations advising of forthcoming bombing operations over North Vietnam, and instructed them to inform their host governments “in strictest confidence” and to report reactions.
-President Lyndon Johnson wanted these governments to be aware of what he was planning to do in the upcoming bombing campaign.

 Feb.
-18, 1967 – The Conecuh County Training School’s boys basketball team, lead by Head Coach James “Buddy” Stallworth, won the South Alabama AA District Championship for the second straight year by beating Beatrice, 98-89, in Atmore, Ala.
+18, 1967 – The Conecuh County Training School’s boys basketball team, led by Head Coach James “Buddy” Stallworth, won the South Alabama AA District Championship for the second straight year by beating Beatrice, 98-89, in Atmore, Ala.
 Louis Meeks led CCTS with 34 points.
 CCTS beat Booker T. Washington of Brewton, 67-47, in the semifinal round, and they beat Thomasville, 92-62, in the quarterfinals.

 Feb.
 18, 1969 - The Monroe County Board of Education on this Tuesday named Charles Pouncey of Monroeville, Ala. as the new county superintendent of education to replace R.H.
 Vickery, who was to retire on June 30.
-The appointment was to become effective July 1 and was to be for the one year of the unexpired four-year term to which Mr. Vickery was appointed.
-At the same time, the board selected James Allen, principal of Monroe County High School in Monroeville, to succeed Mr. Pouncey in his position as coordinator of federal funds for the Monroe County school system.
+The appointment was to become effective July 1 and was to be for the one year of the unexpired four-year term to which Vickery was appointed.
+At the same time, the board selected James Allen, principal of Monroe County High School in Monroeville, to succeed Pouncey in his position as coordinator of federal funds for the Monroe County school system.

 Feb.
 18, 1981 – Major League Baseball outfielder Alex Rios was born in Coffee, Ala.
 His parents, Israel and Maritza, left when he was just a couple of months old, and he grew up in Guaynabo, Puerto Rico.
 He went on to play for the Toronto Blue Jays, the Chicago White Sox and the Texas Rangers.